Spyroh/M33kTriggers/README.md

 ## Triggers.
 Use in *Actions -> Custom functions -> Custom Load*
 `M33kTriggers.ShowOnCdReady(aura_env, SpellIdentifier)`
 Shows the aura when a spell is off CD.
-If used with a spell with charges, it will trigger when at least 1 charge is available.
+If used with a spell with charges it will trigger when at least 1 charge is available.

 `M33kTriggers.ShowOnAllChargesReady(aura_env, SpellIdentifier)`
 Shows the aura when all the charges of a spell are available.